Darynda Jones: Characters

 Cookie: Cookie and her daughter, Amber, live across the hall from Charley.
 Cookie is her best friend and they work together.
 Charley does field work while Cookie does the research.
 They bonded over their love of coffee.
 Cookie worries about Charley after she stops sleeping, due to Reyes invading her dreams.
 She does her best to help her in any way.
 She knows all about Charley's abilities and about Reyes.

 Gemma: Gemma is Charley's older sister.
 The two of them were in competition when they were at university.
 They are almost estranged and rarely speak.
 Gemma knows that Charley can see and speak to the dead and is aware of the fact she is the Grim Reaper but hides it.
 Gemma gets along with her stepmother while Charley doesn't.

 Denise: Denise is Charley's stepmother and finds Charley to be an embarrassment.
 She has never accepted Charley's abilities and hates to be around her.

 Uncle Bob: Charley is close to her Uncle who she regularly helps on cases as long as he returns the favour.
 He has access to things that one would need a police clearance to get.
 He loves her, stands by her, fears for her, and supports her whenever she needs it.
 When her father tells her to quit her job, her Uncle Bob stands by her side and promises to talk to him.

 Garret Swopes: Garret was told of Charley's abilities by Uncle Bob one night when he was drunk.
 Garret had a hard time coming to terms with the idea.
 He dislikes Reyes and his involvement with Charley, just as Reyes hates Garret's involvement.
 He becomes a close friend to Charley and often helps her when she needs it, and even when she doesn't want it.

 Angel: Angel is a 13yr old ghost Charley met on the same night as Reyes.
 Angel was killed trying to stop a drive by shooting and works for Charley by tailing the suspects.
 In return, Charley sends the money he would have earned to his mother.
 He keeps trying to see Charley naked.

 Rocket: A ghost who has the uncanny ability to know the names of every person who has died.
-He lives in an asylum and even though he's old his personality is that of a big kid.
+He lives in an asylum and even though he is old his personality is that of a big kid.
 He enjoys pretending to scare Charley and gets excited whenever she mentions names.
 He has a younger sister named Blue, who died when she was little.